top of page

 Gisborne Budget Service has been providing free budgeting support to the Gisborne community since the early 1960s.
 It began as a national initiative launched by a group of dedicated volunteers in response to the financial challenges that arose from the introduction of credit products in the post-war era.

 From its volunteer beginnings to where it stands today, the Service has undergone a significant transformation.
-Yet, the fundamental principles of budgeting remain as relevant as ever.
+Yet, the fundamental principles of budgeting remain the same.

 For many years, Gisborne Budget Service worked out of a one-room office on Peel Street.
 But as community demand grew, the service relocated to larger premises in Cobden Street in September 2011.